Knowledge

 In 2016, Joe Shawn Head, who played archery as one of his sports, was awarded a great sum.

-I bet you have a chance too.
+I bet you’ve a chance too.

 They prefer students who become strong school and community leaders through sports.